Meta Pixel Code

 Administration:

-• Take an active role in the development of curricula for the International Business, Marketing, and HRM programs;
+• Take an active role in the development of curricula for the Communication programs.

 • Active engagement with internal and external stakeholders.